syborg64/Wormhole/README.md

 Wormhole is a data decentralisation solution.
 It aims to create one single virtual storage space between many computers.

-You can think if it as the *Kubernetes* of storage space.
+You can think if it as the *[Kubernetes](https://github.com/kubernetes/kubernetes)* of storage space.

 ---

 ## Overview

 Wormhole is an open-source project designed to provide a decentralized, scalable, and user-friendly data storage solution.
 By creating a virtual file system that spans multiple machines, Wormhole enables seamless data sharing and redundancy without the need for complex infrastructure management.
 Whether you're a small startup, a large enterprise, or an individual managing personal devices, Wormhole simplifies data storage and access with a native, intuitive interface.
+The storage space is integrated seamlessly in the usual files of your system.

 This `README` provides an introduction to Wormhole, setup instructions, and links to detailed documentation.
 For a comprehensive understanding of the project's goals and technical details, refer to the [Technical Specification](docs/technical/technical_spec.md).